top of page

 Not a rehabber but interested in getting licensed?
 Click here to see how to.
 There's always a need for more volunteers!

 • We invite the rehabbers in the FLWH directory to list our primary hotline number as their publicly advertised contact for finders if they'd like to.
-We encourage members to utilize the hotline as a tool to reduce the calls they receive about animals outside of their specialty - which, as we all know, is a large portion of the calls we typically get.
+We encourage members to utilize the hotline as a tool to reduce the calls they receive about animals outside of their specialty.

 • While this directory connects members of the public with licensed rehabbers, each rehabber and/or organization operates independently, and there is no legal affiliation between them or with this hotline.